 The St. Thomas Aquinas campus has a church, a gymnasium, and a hall at 729 White St. The parish offices, the Religious Education classrooms, a youth room, and various meeting spaces are also located there.
 There is a parking lot at the church that is accessible from Raymer Blvd.
 There is a second lot across Idaho St. There is on-street parking on Raymer Blvd., White St., and Idaho St.

-Are you one parish or three?
+Are you one parish?